stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

 ^^^^^^^^^^^^^^^^^^^^

-If you do not want or need the security guarantees of a JWT and want your header value to be a single string value, like the account's username or email, you can set the following configuration:
+If you do not want or need the security guarantees of a JWT and want your header value to be a single string value, such as the account's username or email, you can set the following configuration:

 .. code-block:: yaml